 The paper quantifies the power sector’s sizeable reductions in carbon emissions since 2005 and clarifies what accounts for it.
 We show that while substitution of fracked gas for dirtier coal contributed significantly to reducing emissions, a greater role was played by clean electricity: an upsurge in electricity production from renewables (wind turbines and solar photovoltaic cells), and electricity savings that caused electricity usage to flatten even as economic output increased.

-The electricity sector’s reduction in carbon emissions is good news not only because of its magnitude but because it effectively “banks” emission reductions against a slowing of progress looming under the incoming Trump administration.
+The electricity sector’s reduction in carbon emissions is good news not only because of its magnitude but because it effectively “banks” emission reductions against a slowing of progress looming under the Trump administration.
 The leading role played by clean electricity is good news because it comes without the climate-damaging methane emissions associated with natural gas extraction and transportation, and because it signifies the emergence of a new energy economy built on inherently clean energy production and usage technologies that can scale rapidly, economically and gracefully.

 While this trend is heartening, far more is needed for the United States to meet its economy-wide carbon-reduction pledge under the Paris climate agreement, especially in light of the rise in emissions in the transportation sector spurred by cheap petroleum fuels, which we’ve been reporting for two years.
 That surge underscores the need for robust carbon taxes to stimulate big emission reductions.

 Of course, the post-2005 period includes the Great Recession, whose epicenter was 2009 and from which the recovery has been sluggish.
 It’s tempting to attribute the post-2005 flattening of U.S. electricity use to anemic economic growth.
 But that would be not only simplistic but mistaken.
 GDP grew by 17 percent during 2005-2016.
-As we show in the report, if the 1975-2005 relationship between growth in GDP and growth in electricity generation had continued after 2005, then electric output in 2016 would have exceeded 2005 output by 13 percent, rather than the mere 0.5 percent increase likely for 2016 vis-à-vis 2005.
+As we show in the report, if the 1975-2005 relationship between growth in GDP and growth in electricity generation had continued after 2005, then electric output in 2016 would have exceeded 2005 output by 13 percent, rather than the mere 1 percent increase for 2016 over 2005.

 Why has electricity usage become decoupled from overall economic activity?
 Many factors have been involved, and they tend to be both overlapping and hard to quantify.
 They include a shift by young adults to urban living and delayed family formation; new energy-reducing technologies that are being adopted by a widening base of engaged customers (who in turn feed demand for these devices and systems); ratepayer-funded energy-efficiency programs along with governmental codes and standards for buildings, appliances and other end-use equipment, all increasingly backed by a support structure of software, best practices, and monitoring and evaluation; structural changes in the economy including the shift from energy-intensive heavy manufacturing to service industries; emergence of a robust business sector that finds, finances and delivers money-saving efficiency improvements in commercial buildings and multifamily housing; and widening penetration of digital technologies in everything from energy management to product design, most notably in LED’s but also in thermostats and appliances.
 (See the report for fuller discussion.)

 The progress to date in reducing electricity-sector emissions has been accomplished without a price on carbon pollution.
-Notwithstanding the 2016 elections, a carbon tax remains the most powerful policy tool for rapidly driving down emissions in the power sector and, especially, the rest of the economy.
+Notwithstanding the election result, a carbon tax remains the most powerful policy tool for rapidly driving down emissions in the power sector and, especially, the rest of the economy.
 The chart at left illustrates just how fast a robust and briskly rising carbon tax could drive down electricity-sector emissions.
 Such a tax would accelerate the ongoing decarbonization of electricity supply by increasing the returns from substituting zero-carbon electricity sources for fossil fuel generation.
 The tax would further reduce emissions by dampening electricity usage through the charge it adds to electric rates; however, that effect would be relatively modest and transitory since the carbon content of each kWh would shrink over time, diminishing and ultimately zeroing out the tax base.